How Historical Translation of Spanish Colonial Records Protected a Mescalero Apache Site in Texas

 Professor Wins Temporary Injunction Against City

-The court ultimately found in favor of Grossman, acknowledging the importance of the translated Spanish-language evidence and its role in the preservation of the peace camp.
+The court ultimately found in favor of Grossman, acknowledging the importance of the translated Spanish-language evidence of the historical Spanish legal documents handwritten in cursive and its role in the preservation of the peace camp.
 The court ruled that the City’s failure to revise the archaeological survey to reflect the new findings potentially violated the Antiquities Code and related administrative rules.
 These rules mandate that archaeological research designs be updated when new information is discovered, a requirement that the City’s current survey failed to meet.

 The court granted Grossman’s request for a temporary injunction, halting the construction project until a revised survey plan, in compliance with THC guidelines, was approved.
 This decision marked a victory for Grossman and for the importance of incorporating historical research—particularly Spanish-language sources—into modern-day preservation efforts.